Justification of Red List Category

 Trend justification

 The introduced Common Myna Acridotheres tristis (numbering c.9,000 birds), found in villages, horticultural areas, secondary forest and small forest tracts, competes for food and harasses breeding birds causing nest failure (Rowe and Empson 1996a, G. McCormack in litt.
 2007).
-However the kingfisher is unexpectedly common in disturbed habitat where the Myna is abundant (G. McCormack in litt.
+In a previous study of 10 kingfisher nests in disturbed forest, 11 young were raised from seven nests; Mynas were the cause of failure in one nest and were thought responsible for the failure of the other two (G. McCormack in litt.
 2007).
-In a recent study of 10 kingfisher nests in disturbed forest, 11 young were raised from seven nests; Mynas were the cause of failure in one nest and were thought responsible for the failure of the other two (G. McCormack in litt.
-2007).
+However, it has been found that the kingfisher is unexpectedly common in disturbed habitat where the Myna is abundant and a recent study concluded that the mynas are unlikely to be causing population reductions and may be instead negatively impacted by ongoing habitat regeneration (Thacker et al. 2022).
 Cats and rats, both Pacific rat Rattus exulans and black rat R. rattus, are present in all forest-types (particularly prevalent in areas with a high abundance of coconut trees) and are potential predators (Baker et al. 1996, Rowe and Empson 1996a).
-Long-tailed Cuckoo Eudynamis taitensis, a winter migrant from New Zealand, may also predate eggs and chicks (Rowe and Empson 1996a).
-Clearance for agriculture and browsing by goats cause habitat loss and forest fragmentation, whilst pigs affect forest regeneration (Rowe and Empson 1996a).
-Human disturbance may have an impact on birds in the south-west (Rowe and Empson 1996a).
+Long-tailed Koel Urodynamis taitensis, a winter migrant from New Zealand, may also predate eggs and chicks (Rowe and Empson 1996a).
+Clearance for agriculture and browsing by goats cause habitat loss and forest fragmentation, whilst pigs affect forest regeneration (Rowe and Empson 1996a); however, overall, the island's forests have been regenerating in spite of these threats.

 Conservation Actions Underway

 In 1996, a baseline survey and vegetation and rat-trapping studies were conducted.
-In 1997, this was followed by the first simple census using the Distance Sampling method, and it is hoped that this method will be adopted by a local annual monitoring programme (Kelly and Bottomley 1998).
-The feasibility of the eradication of Common Myna from the island was assessed in 2006, it was concluded that it was possible, at a cost of NZ$100,000 (Parkes 2006).
-A detailed study of nesting success in an area where mynas were abundant was started in 2006 (G. McCormack in litt.
-2007).
+In 1997, this was followed by the first simple census using the Distance Sampling method, and this was repeated in 2018-2019 (Kelly and Bottomley 1998, Thacker et al. 2022).
+The feasibility of the eradication of Common Myna from the island was assessed in 2006, it was concluded that it was possible, at a cost of NZ$100,000 (Parkes 2006) however numbers of mynas have probably increased since (Thacker et al. 2022).
 Aage V Jensen Charity Foundation of Denmark is supporting BirdLife Cook Island’s partner Te-Ipukarea-Society in creating a site support group for the island, establishing a community led management plan and to raise awareness of this species among the community, including the creation of a documentary to be aired on national TV (Te-Ipukarea-Society 2016).

 Text account compilers